Encyclopaedia

 Coloration and Sexual Dimorphism: Austere and dazzling beauty, almost metallurgical.
 Icy white-silver, very light sand or pearl-gray base body (depending on mood or origin), dominated by as many as 5 or 6 irregular faded blackish vertical bands that recall primordial frayed and broken tiger stripes (very marked in young, faint in Alphas).
 The masterpiece of the Tetracanthus shines when illuminated: every single lateral scale, along the flanks and gill opercula, has its edge lit by an incredible iridescent neon blue/emerald reflection, giving the whole fish the appearance of a glittering set jewel in grayscale.
 Fins thinly bordered in black.
 Females similar but with clearly deficient body size (about 25-30% smaller).

-Tank Setup: Demands a colossus tank (at least 150 cm / 60 inches long side and generous capacities well over 400 L / 100 Gal).
+Aquarium Setup: Demands a colossus tank (at least 150 cm / 60 inches long side and generous capacities well over 400 L / 100 Gal).
 Essential to reconstruct its staggered realm: group massive smooth boulders in a corner, degrading them until leaving an immense flat and undisputed open bay of pure SAND in the center and opposite side, to accommodate its patrols.
 Immense tunnel hiding places for the poor females.
 If the layout becomes clogged or visually restricts it will flee panicking into frantic lethal fights between closely stacked stones to crevices which it detests, hating the claustrophobic dark of small caves unlike its cousin Leleupi.

-Feeding and Diet: Highly proteinaceous omnivorous benthic predator.
+Diet and Feeding: Highly proteinaceous omnivorous benthic predator.
 Its role in nature is to decimate operculated snails by crushing their calcareous shells (has very strong pharyngeal teeth) or crunching laid eggs or nocturnal massacres of shrimps.
 Do not give it green veg flakes, it would waste away intoxicated.
 Demands titanic fast-sinking foods: live pest snails from your planted tank, large shelled Shrimps by knife, pieces of anchovy, huge disinfected earthworms and a robust dry meal of carnivorous-based macro-size granules that it will hit on the ground sniffing it voraciously.

 Water Quality: Hyper-orthodox and ruthlessly mineral Tanganyika.
 Despises any fluctuation of urea pollutant deriving from its very copious meat binges.
 Hardness pushed to very high values (15-25 GH) that preserve the integrity of the slimy mucus from fights and pH rigidly fixed on 8.0 and up (better to border on an alkaline 8.6/8.8 if specialized chemical Salts are drawn upon).
 Essential a super filtration or it will inflame the livery numbing pale from lethal ascitic lethargy in undersized tanks of canister filters.